Night Portrait Mode

 Use (Night Portrait) mode for bright, beautiful shots of people with night scenes in the background.
 Note that shooting in this mode requires the built-in flash or a Speedlite.
 Using a tripod is recommended.

 When using a zoom lens, use the wide-angle end to obtain a wide night view.
 Because camera shake occurs in handheld shooting, using a tripod is also recommended.

 It is recommended to play back the captured image on location to check the image brightness.
 If the subject looks dark, move nearer and shoot again.

 Consider also shooting in and mode, because shots are more likely to be blurry.

 - Tell subjects to remain still for a moment after the flash fires.

 - Focusing may be difficult if subject faces look dark when you shoot.
-Focus manually in this case, either by pressing the key to specify [MF] focus mode or by setting the lens focus mode switch to (, ).
+In this case, set the focus mode to MF () and focus manually.

 - Shots will look slightly different from the preview image shown on the screen.

 - The self-timer lamp fires briefly after shots in this mode if the self-timer is used.